Aniceto Guterres Lopes

 Aniceto Guterres Lopes (born April 16, 1967 in Tapo, East Timor) is an East Timorese politician and human rights lawyer.

 Early life

-On December 7, 1975, Lopes and his family fled the country to Builalu, Indonesia to escape from the Indonesian troops that invaded East Timor.
+On December 7, 1975, Lopes and his family fled the country to Builalu, Indonesia, to escape from the Indonesian troops that invaded East Timor.
 Upon their return to East Timor a year later, the Lopes family discovered their village of Tapo was destroyed, and moved to Maliana.

 Education

 In 1985, Lopes studied law at the Udayana University in Bali, after obtaining a scholarship from the governor of East Timor.

 Politics

 While studying in Indonesia, Lopes joined the National Resistance of East Timorese Students (Resistência Nacional dos Estudantes de Timor-Leste (RENETIL)) in 1989.
 Lopes was in charge of relaying political information to and from East Timor and other parts of the world.

 Career

-After moving back to East Timor in 1991, Lopes worked for a NGO in Dili.
+After moving back to East Timor in 1991, Lopes worked for an NGO in Dili.

 From 1992 to 1996, Lopes served as the secretary general of the East Timor Agriculture and Development Foundation (ETADEF).

 Lopes began his law practice in 1996 by starting a law firm in East Timor where he represented clients in cases where human rights were violated.